What happens if I have multiple minor children at the time of my death?

 What’s a Separate Share or Sub-Trust?

 Separate shares or sub-trusts mean that, upon your death, each child’s portion of the trust is earmarked and managed independently.
 Rather than having one shared pot, the assets are split into individual trusts—each with its own terms and timing.
+These are still often managed by the same trustee, but makes the overall process easier for them, and ultimately more fair for the beneficiaries.

-Why I Almost Always Recommend Separate Sub-Trusts
+Why I Almost Always Recommend Separate Sub-Trusts:

 While every family is different, I usually recommend setting up separate shares or sub-trusts.
 Here’s why: